-We would like to thank all of our contributing writers, the members of our new advisory board, the editorial staff of at The Agonist, and of course our readers.
+We would like to thank all of our contributing writers, the members of our new advisory board, the editorial staff at The Agonist, and, of course, our readers.
 We look forward to hearing from you along with suggestions for any future topics.

 The Editorial Board, May 2019